2016 Republican Party vice presidential candidate selection: Final selection

 On May 10, 2016, Trump told the Associated Press that he had narrowed his list of potential running mates to "five or six people" with a background in politics, as opposed to the military or business.
 However, on July 6, Trump stated that "about" ten people remained in the running as potential running mate selections.
 In mid-June, Eli Stokols and Burgess Everett of Politico reported that Trump's shortlist included Governor Chris Christie of New Jersey, former Speaker Newt Gingrich of Georgia, Senator Jeff Sessions of Alabama, and Governor Mary Fallin of Oklahoma.
 A June 30 report in The Washington Post also included Senators Bob Corker of Tennessee, Richard Burr of North Carolina, Tom Cotton of Arkansas, and Joni Ernst of Iowa, as well as Governor Mike Pence of Indiana, as individuals still being considered for the ticket.
 The Trump campaign also strongly considered Governor John Kasich of Ohio, considering him the "perfect choice," but Kasich refused to be considered for the ticket (or endorse the Trump campaign).
 In early July, Corker and Ernst both declined to be considered as Trump's running mate.
 Meanwhile, Trump stated that he was considering two military generals for the position, including retired Lieutenant General Michael Flynn.
 On July 12, NBC News reported that Trump was planning to formally introduce his eventual pick on July 15, though "it's not clear whether or not the identity of the pick could be released or could leak earlier in the week."
-The same article reported that he had narrowed his list down to Christie, Gingrich, and Pence.
+The same article reported that he had narrowed his list to Christie, Gingrich, and Pence.